What is Product Partnership in Channel Sales?

 6. Advanced Applications

-- Platform Integration: Software vendors integrate with larger platforms.
-This expands their reach.
+- Platform Integration: Software vendors integrate with larger platforms, expanding their reach.

 - Solution Accelerators: Combine products to speed up customer implementation.